vtex-apps/store/BLOCKS.md

 Enum that specifies the render strategy for the block.
 Allowed values are:

 - `server`: component will be rendered on server-side.
-Blocks can only
 - `client`: component will be rendered on client-side but the component assets can be included in HTML template to increase rendering speed.
 Cannot be overridden by `server` value in any extending interface.
-- `lazy`: the component will be rendered on client-side and the component assets must not be included in HTML template - runtime will fetch those assets when necessary.
+- `lazy`: component will be rendered on client-side and the component assets must not be included in HTML template - runtime will fetch those assets when necessary.
 Cannot be overridden in any extending interface.

 Defaults to `server`.